 - a summary of their Master’s thesis of no more than 1,000 words evidencing, if possible and/or necessary, the interdisciplinary character of the previous study of late antique, medieval or early modern periods;

 - a detailed PhD dissertation proposal of no more than 3,000 words (excluding bibliography);

 - a PhD dissertation outline and timeline of no more than 1,000 words.

-More details on these papers are available in the attachment at the bottom of the page.
+More details are available in the attachment at the bottom of the page.

-- the quality of the proposed PhD dissertation, as evidenced by the PhD dissertation proposal, and the feasibility of the project, as evidenced by the project outline & schedule;
+- the quality of the proposed PhD dissertation, as evidenced by the research proposal, and the feasibility of the project, as evidenced by the project outline & schedule;

 - the results and grades achieved in the candidate’s Master’s studies;